iscc/iscc-specs/docs/specification.md

 3. Apply [`normalize_text`](#normalize-text) to the trimmed `title` and `extra` values.
 4. Concatenate normalized `title` and `extra` from step 3 using a space ( `\u0020`) as a seperator.
 5. Create a list of 4 character [n-grams](https://en.wikipedia.org/wiki/N-gram) by sliding character-wise through the result of step 4.
-6. Encode each n-gram from step 5 to an UTF-8 bytestring and calculate its sha256 digest.
+6. Encode each n-gram from step 5 to an UTF-8 bytestring and calculate its [xxHash64](http://cyan4973.github.io/xxHash/) digest.
-7. Apply [`similarity_hash`](#similarity-hash) to the list of sha256 digests from step 6.
+7. Apply [`similarity_hash`](#similarity-hash) to the list of digests from step 6.
-8. Trim the resulting byte sequence to the first 8 bytes and prepend the 1-byte component header according to component type and ISCC version (e.g. `0x00`).
+8. Prepend the 1-byte component header according to component type and ISCC version (e.g. `0x00`) to the results of step 7.
 9. Encode the resulting 9 byte sequence with [Base58-ISCC Encoding](#base58-iscc-encoding) and return the result.